IvonneBenitesRodriguez/bakery-website-2/README.md

 The project stands out because of the great variety of products we can show to the potential customers.

 ## Features of the project
+* The project has a home page.
+* A navigation bar.
-The project has a home page, a navigation bar, a small gallery with the main products, a main gallery with all the products classified by its categories with a pop-ups window to see in detail each product.
-The pop-ups window has a button that gives you the functionality to carry to another page that describes in deep each product.
-It also contains a footer with information and contacts links in social networks like instagram and facebook.
+* A small gallery with the main products.
+* A main gallery with all the products classified by its categories with a pop-ups window to see in detail each product.
+* The pop-ups window has a button that gives you the functionality to carry to another page that describes in deep each product.
+* It also contains a footer with information and contacts links in social networks like instagram and facebook.
 Each of them with its logo.